 <p>Talk about a name fitting a concept.
 This be-mulleted weirdo is called Longshot, and he's a wacky alien from the TV dimension who was genetically engineered to be the perfect film star.
 Even though Longshot had a well-loved mini-series in the late '80's, he quickly became something of a joke thanks to his bizarre backstory and hilariously dated appearance. <p>But with just a few snips here and there (mainly on the back of his head), Longshot has become a fan-favorite once again thanks to his involvement in Peter David's cult favorite X-Factor series, and a recent mini-series that once again put him in a leading role.

 <p>Squirrel Girl is another character who enjoys extensive popularity despite her unlikely nature.
 Created - somehow - by Steve Ditko and Will Morris in 1992, Doreen Green has the ability control squirrels, including her favorites Monkey Joe and Tippy Toe. <p>Despite being the most intentionally ridiculous character in Marvel's stable, Squirrel Girl has, against all odds, managed to take down villains as powerful as Doctor Doom and go toe to toe with Iron Man.
 Just goes to show you can't judge a book by it's brown costume and bushy tail.
 She's getting her own ongoing series in 2015, going by the adjective "Unbeatable."

 <p>A flying green blob who speaks gibberish should not work.
 And yet, the X-Men's resident Slimer lookalike manages to remain popular not just with readers but apparently with ladies (and sometimes fellows) as well.
 A product of the Weapon X program, Doop seems to be as powerful as he is bizarre. <p>Doop's popularity began, against all odds, with his introduction in Peter Milligan and Mike Allred's X-Force.
-Doop managed to stand out as quite possibly the weirdest part of a book full of weirdness, and yet he garnered enough fan support to receive his own one-shot earlier this year.
+Doop managed to stand out as quite possibly the weirdest part of a book full of weirdness, and yet he garnered enough fan support to receive his own mini-series earlier this year.

 <p>Has there ever been a better accidental comics pun than "Giant-Size Man-Thing?"
 Those who know fear may burn at the Man-Thing's touch, but those who never grew up laugh at his name.
 Add to his pun-tastic moniker a lifetime of relative obscurity and a movie so bad most people have erased it from their brains, and you've got a a monster man who guards not just the nexus of all realities, but the nexus of all bad jokes as well. <p>And yet, Man-Thing is more than just an unfortunately named rip-off of Alec Holland.
 He is the keeper of the place where the many dimensions and timelines of Marvel comics come together.
 He was recently used to great effect in Jeff Parker's Thunderbolts both as a mode of transportation, and as the crux of several important plotlines.